A-Spot - Couple in bed staring at each other

-Before we begin… (Dr. Jess and B here, no AI bots) We want to express our thanks and gratitude to you for reading and engaging with our site.
-We sincerely appreciate it, and you!
-If you feel inclined when shopping our affiliate partners, use the discount code DRJESSVIP to save when checking out.
+Thank you for being here!
+We appreciate you!
+If you feel inclined when shopping our affiliate partners, use our discount code DRJESSVIP to save when checking out.

 THANK YOU! 💜 (for real)